kcvinker/Nimforms/README.md

 ## How to use:
 1. Clone or download the repo.
 2. Place the **Nimforms** folder in your project folder.
 3. Import **Nimforms/nimforms** module in your source file.
 And start coding.
+4. NOTE: Copy and paste the `app.exe.manifest` file from this repo to your exe location.
+And rename the file with your exe file's name.
+For example, if your exe file's name is `program.exe`, the manifest file must be `program.exe.manifest`.

 ## Sample code